Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 It should also be noted that the choice of a user to configure a single resolver (or a fixed set of resolvers) and an encrypted transport to use in all network environments has both advantages and disadvantages.
-For example the user has a clear expectation of which resolvers have visibility of their query data however this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
-Commitments from operators to minimize such tracking are also likely to play a role in user selection of resolvers.
+For example, the user has a clear expectation of which resolvers have visibility of their query data however this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
+Commitments from resolver operators to minimize such tracking as users move between networks are also likely to play a role in user selection of resolvers.

 More recently the global legislative landscape with regard to personal data collection, retention, and pseudonymization has seen significant activity.